 My Backyard Rose Garden in Phoenix, Arizona (early spring)

-I have always loved the idea of having a rose garden, but I didn’t think they would survive the brutal summers in my hometown of Phoenix, Arizona (garden zone 9b).
+I have always romanced the idea of having a rose garden one day, but I didn’t think they would survive the brutal summers in my hometown of Phoenix, Arizona (garden zone 9b).
+Thankfully, I was wrong!

-I decided to give it a go anyways.
-I planted my first rose, “Ring of Fire” in early spring 2020.
-I googled my way through the planting process, patted the soil off my hands and basically hoped for the best!
+I planted my first rose, “Ring of Fire” in early spring 2022.
+I googled my way through the entire planting process, patted the soil off my hands and basically hoped for the best!

-Nothing beats waking up with the sunrise, walking barefoot through the grass while sipping an iced matcha latte and admiring the new blooms.
+Nothing beats waking up with the sunrise, walking barefoot through the grass with the dogs and admiring the new blooms.

-If you are wanting to try roses out in your hot region, I am happy to share the specific roses that have performed the best for me in sunny, hot ‘n dry Phoenix, Arizona.
+If you are wanting to try roses out in your hot region, I am happy to share the specific roses that have performed the best for me in the (outrageously) sunny and dry Phoenix, Arizona.

 The Best Heat Tolerant Roses to grow in Phoenix, Arizona